danielbodnar/awesome-stars/README.md

 ## kubernetes

+- [layer5io/layer5](https://github.com/layer5io/layer5) - Layer5, expect more from your infrastructure
+- [dohsimpson/docker2kube](https://github.com/dohsimpson/docker2kube) - TypeScript lib to convert docker-compose to kubernetes
+- [glasskube/glasskube](https://github.com/glasskube/glasskube) - 🧊 The next generation Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
+Glasskube packages are dependency aware, GitOps ready and can get automatic updates via a central public package repos
+- [helm/kind-action](https://github.com/helm/kind-action) - A GitHub Action for Kubernetes IN Docker - local clusters for testing Kubernetes
+- [aws/eks-distro](https://github.com/aws/eks-distro) - Amazon EKS Distro (EKS-D) is a Kubernetes distribution based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.
+- [rinormaloku/k8s-mastery](https://github.com/rinormaloku/k8s-mastery) - Repository for the article "Learn Kubernetes in Under 3 Hours"
 - [juffalow/node-express-kubernetes-example](https://github.com/juffalow/node-express-kubernetes-example) - Simple NodeJS application to explain basic parts of Kubernetes.
 - [komodorio/validkube](https://github.com/komodorio/validkube) - ValidKube combines the best open-source tools to help ensure Kubernetes YAML best practices, hygiene & security.
 - [ibudasov/hydra](https://github.com/ibudasov/hydra) - A containerized app with Redis dependency, wrapped in docker-compose, orchestrated with Kubernetes, monitored with Prometheus and Grafana, deployed in GKE with Github Actions.
 Provisioned with Terrafo